sooftware/kospeech/README.md

 $ ./run-las.sh
 ```

-You can train the model by above command.
+After properly editing `run-las.sh`, You can train the model by above command.
- If you want to train by default setting, you can train by `Defaulting setting` command.
- Or if you want to train by custom setting, you can designate hyperparameters by `Custom setting` command.

 ### Evaluate for KsponSpeech
 ```